-100 People Reveal the Weirdest Places They’ve Had Sex
+100 People Reveal The Weirdest Places They’ve Had Sex

 11. What turns you on almost instantly?
 We all have that one little thing that gets our gears going.
 Learn your partner's answer and never forget it.prevnext

 13. How do you feel about bringing toys into the bedroom?
-If you both give a thumbs up, here's a weird one to try.
-If it's a no-go, ease in with the tamest of toys: a pillow!
+And if toys are a no-go, ease in with the tamest of toys: a pillow!

 14. Have you ever bragged to your friends about me?
 Pinky swear you won't get mad before you both answer honestly.
 Remember, dishing about your hot sex life is a compliment!prevnext